 Bitcoin is different from all altcoins.
 Bitcoin is unique.
 One of Bitcoin’s greatest strengths is that it doesn’t have a central figure.
 A central point of failure.

 It was launched by pseudonymous Satoshi Nakamoto back in 2009, and to this day, nobody knows who he is.
-Or is that who they are?
+Or should that be: who they are?

 The early days of Bitcoin, Satoshi controlled the network.
 He mined it all on his CPU, made the first transaction and built up the network without anyone noticing.
-This isn’t just impossible for altcoins to do.
-In fact, it would be impossible to do ever again.
+This isn’t just impossible for altcoins to do, it would be impossible to do ever again.

 Bitcoin will scale, and it will be much easier to use one day.
 But with a truly decentralized coin, things take time, but it’s all good.
 Bitcoin is building its network effect every day, and as each day goes by Bitcoin gets stronger.